 Many smart investors try to predict how stocks and the overall stock market will behave and try to invest according to what they believe will happen.
-Even though they may predict the market right nine out of 10 times, they will still get it wrong that 10th time and it will cost them money, either because they invested in the wrong stock, or didn't invest in a stock that sky rocketed to the top.
+The keywords in that sentence are "try to predict" and "believe."
+Even though they may get it right 9 out of 10 times, they will still get it wrong that 10th time and it will cost them money, either because they invested in the wrong stock, or didn't invest in a stock that sky rocketed to the top.

 It's extremely difficult to predict how stocks or the stock market will do.
 Although, it is possible to predict certain trends because they are more obvious than many of the other subtler factors that can determine how well a stock does.
 There are people out there who claim to know exactly when to invest in the market.
 And a lot of people actually believe them because of what they see.
 But the fact is usually that these people invest in many different sectors of the stock market and when they see success in one sector, they only share that success which makes it seem like they know what they are talking about all the time.
 This isn't actually a scam (although there are scams like this), but it's more of the person hoping his or her research pays off and more often than not, it does.